robzeeman/isidore-indexer/README.md

-# soundtoll-indexer
+# Isidore-indexer
-Indexer for ElasticSearch, using the Soundtoll database
+Indexer for ElasticSearch, using the Isidore database